Peanut. Butter. Fudge.

 - 1 cup creamy peanut butter (best ingredients: just peanuts + salt)

 - 3-5 Tbsp maple syrup (or other sweetener of choice, i.e. stevia)

 - 1 pinch sea salt (optional // depending on saltiness of PB)

 - 1 tsp pure vanilla extract (optional)

 - Crushed peanuts

 - Coconut flakes

-- Line a standard 9x5-inch loaf pan with parchment paper.
+- Line a standard 9×5-inch loaf pan with parchment paper (as original recipe is written // adjust size/number of pans if altering batch size).
 Set aside.

 - To a food processor, add desiccated coconut and blend on high until a creamy butter is formed – about 4 minutes.
 Scrape down sides as needed.

 - Then add peanut butter and melted coconut oil and mix once more.
 Then add maple syrup 1 Tbsp (15 ml) at a time until desired sweetness is reached.
 If you add too much maple syrup, the mixture can seize up and get thick.
 If that happens, thin with a bit more melted coconut oil.